joustava/CarND-Extended-Kalman-Filter-P5/README.md

 [Catch2](https://github.com/catchorg/Catch2.git) is fetched automatically via the configuration supplied in `tests/CMakeLists.txt`

+[nlohmann_json](https://github.com/nlohmann/json) is fetched automatically via the configuration supplied in `./CMaleLists.txt`, to keep size small the [lightweight tracking repo](https://github.com/ArthurSonzogni/nlohmann_json_cmake_fetchcontent) is used as source.

+[uWebSockets](https://github.com/uNetworking/uWebSockets) is added into to the docker image via git.
+A really old version is used that had CMake support and is the version used in the template repo.

+Note that there are 2 additional git submodules configured: uWebSockets and uSockets, which I'd like to use at a later stage to update these to current versions in a nicer and managable (CMake?) way.

 ## Contributing

-We follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) as close as possible and use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to validate our code accordingly.
+We try follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) as close as possible and use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to validate our code accordingly.

 Tests live in `./tests` folder and we aim to not reduce coverage so please add tests for your code or changes.